-Grievance Policy (IQPPS 7.6)
+Grievance Policy (IQPPS 7.5)

-Open and honest communication between families and the preschool program is an essential component of a high quality early childhood program.
+Open and honest communication between families and the preschool staff is an essential component of a high-quality early childhood program.
 We want you to be confident that your child is being well cared for and is having a quality experience.
-If there is ever a time you have a concern regarding your child, we want to encourage you to address your concern to your child's teacher.
-If additional help is needed, either party may ask for the assistance from the South Page Principal.
-IQPPS 7.6
+If there is ever a time you have a concern regarding your child, we want to encourage you to address your concern to the preschool staff to find mutual solutions that can be incorporated into your child's day.
+If additional help is needed, either party may ask for the assistance from the elementary principal.

-If you have a concern regarding some aspect of the program or policy, please contact the South Page Principal who is the program administrator for the preschool.
-If you remain dissatisfied, you may contact the Superintendent of South Page Community Schools.
+If you have a concern regarding some aspect of the program or policy, please contact the Elementary Principal who is the program administrator for the preschool.
+If you remain dissatisfied, you may contact the Superintendent of the South Page Community Schools.

-As part of our program assessment, in the fall and spring of each year, we also provide you with a family questionnaire to evaluate our program.
+As part of our program assessment, in the spring of each year we provide you with a family questionnaire to evaluate our program.
 This information helps us to assess how the program is meeting the needs of families and children, as well as to identify strengths and weaknesses.